isomerpages/imda-tradetrust/_solution/How It Works.md

 </div>
 <h4><strong>Trade Compliance Use Case with Verifiable Document</strong></h4>
 <p>Observe the transformation brought about by the use of TradeTrust-enabled
-solutions when dealing with verifiable documents such as the Certificate of Origin, where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation.</p>
+solutions when dealing with verifiable documents such as the <strong>Certificate of Origin</strong>, where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/VDV1.png">
 </div>